isabella232/journeys.en/help/using/building-journeys/sharing-common-fields.md

 #### reentrance

-Indicate if the user has reentered the journey with the same instance.
-If not present, assuming that the value is false
+Indicates if the user has reentered the journey with the same instance.
+If not present, we assume that the value is false.

 Type: boolean